Spring Lake Access

 Spring Lake Management Plan

 Spring Lake and the surrounding lake habitat are part of Texas State University in San Marcos, Texas.
 The university is committed to the protection and careful management of Spring Lake.
-The Spring Lake Management Plan was created to insure that Spring Lake and the surrounding habitat will be managed in accordance with the university's mission.
+The Spring Lake Management Plan was created to ensure that Spring Lake and the surrounding habitat will be managed in accordance with the university's mission.
 Review of this plan is recommended prior to requesting access to Spring Lake in order to fully understand the rules and laws governing Spring Lake and University policies and procedures.

 Request for Access to Spring Lake

 All requests for access to Spring Lake for funded or unfunded research must be approved by the Spring Lake Environmental Review Committee (SLERC) to ensure that all activities conducted in and around Spring Lake meet all the rules and laws governing Spring Lake and University policies and procedures.
 This applies to Texas State faculty, staff, and students as well as visiting scholars from other institutions, school groups and the general public.
 Research requiring review and approval from SLERC may include: biological, geologic, botany, aquatic, archaeological and terrestrial investigations.
-If you want to hold a Special Event such as a wedding, underwater filming or photography, an athletic event, festival or other private event please contact The Meadows Center Event Coordinator by completing the Special Event Request form.
+If you want to hold a Special Event such as a wedding, underwater filming or photography, an athletic event, festival or other private events please contact The Meadows Center Event Coordinator by completing the Special Event Request form.
 The Meadows Center Event Coordinator will submit any access information to SLERC on your behalf.
 One time requests will be reviewed for long term impact on the habitat.

 Texas State staff and students must have a sponsor (academic advisor), all necessary permits and provide methodology, techniques and tools required to conduct research.